Team Jacob or Edward? ‘Twilight’ films coming back to theaters

 “Whether you’re Team Edward, Team Jacob, or team nostalgia, prepare to sink your teeth into this immortal saga once again,” the company said in a statement.

-When originally released, the films made billions of dollars and made overnight sensations of Robert Pattinson (Edward), Kristen Stewart (Kristen) and Taylor Lautner (Jacob).
+When originally released, the films made billions of dollars and turned actors Robert Pattinson (Edward), Kristen Stewart (Kristen) and Taylor Lautner (Jacob) into overnight stars.

 - “Twilight” on Dec.
 2